Bikes by Air

 The CTC Bike Bag

 About the same time as other airlines began to insist on bikes in bags, BA stopped dishing them out as freely.
 To safeguard the future of cycle-touring, CTC arranged the manufacture of a similar specification bag using the thickest gauge of polythene available for that purpose.
-These bags are generally available from the CTC Shop, or in case of difficulty from CTC National Office.
+These bags are generally available from the CTC Shop, described as CTC Plastic Bike Bag.